vishalanandl177/DRF-API-Logger/README.md

 ### Queue

-DRF API Logger usage queue to hold the logs before inserting into the database.
-Once queue is full, it bulk inserts into the database.
+DRF API Logger usage queue to hold the logs before inserting them into the database.
+Once the queue is full, it bulk inserts into the database.

 Specify the queue size.
 ```python